micro-test-plus 4.1.0

 A vector containing the resulting sub-strings.

-Definition at line 275 of file micro-test-plus-inlines.h.
+Definition at line 88 of file utility-inlines.h.